Skip to Main Content

 • to perform or display the copyrighted work in public

-Many types of works are copyrightable -- including literary, musical, graphic, and architectural works.
-However, a "work" cannot be just an idea to qualify for copyright protection.
-It must "fixed" to give it some permanency.
-The specific wording in the law is "fixed in any tangible medium of expression" -- and this could mean that it is written or typed, photographed, recorded as audio or video, or created, if your idea is for a physical object.
-Copyright does not protect ideas, only their expression or fixation.
-In most jurisdictions, copyright arises upon expression or fixation.
-This means that as soon as you have created your idea in a tangible form, you hold the copyright.
-You hold the copyright whether or not you choose to formally register it with the US Copyright Office (and more information on registering is available elsewhere in this guide).
+The specific wording in the law is "fixed in any tangible medium of expression" -- so the work could be hand written or typed, photographed, recorded as audio or video, sculpted, or built.
+Copyright does not protect ideas, it only protects their expression or fixation.
+In most jurisdictions this means that as soon as you have expressed your idea in a tangible form, you hold the copyright.
+You hold the copyright whether or not you choose to formally register it with the US Copyright Office.

-The exclusive rights of the copyright owner are balanced for public interest purposes with limitations and exceptions.
-Copyright owners have the exclusive statutory right to exercise control over copying and other exploitation of their works for a specific period of time.
-However, during the publication process, copyright owners often license or permanently transfer or assign their exclusive rights to others.
+Copyright owners may choose to license or permanently transfer or assign their exclusive rights to others.
 Once the copyright expires the work enters the public domain.
 Uses of a work which fall under the limitations and exceptions to copyright, such as fair use, do not require permission from the copyright owner.
 All other uses require permission.

 Related Guides